arazmoazzemi/Cloud-Docs/Opennebula/frontend-installation.md

 # copy generated output to auhorized_keys file on {kvm01/var/lib/one/.ssh} to {frontend/var/lib/one/.ssh} with oneadmin permission

 ```
+after that, test this coonection with : `ssh oneadmin@frontend`

 copy id_rsa.pub {kvm01} ---->to-----> {forntend}--------> authorized_keys
 ****

 ***Copy generated keys on each node***

 - 02 - Goto frontend host and run: